Should You Walk or Run in the Rain?

 Is this logic correct?
 Do you get wetter walking or running in the rain?

-In the late eighties, an Italian physicist calculated that running through a rain storm would keep you 10% drier than walking.
+In the late eighties, an Italian physicist calculated that running through a rainstorm would keep you 10% drier than walking.
 Barely any difference.
 Hardly worth the effort, especially since you’d be more likely to slip and fall.
-Then in 1995 a British researcher decided that walking is better, because the drenching of your entire front side would negate the slight benefit of getting there faster.
+Then, in 1995, a British researcher decided that walking is better because the drenching of your entire front side would negate the slight benefit of getting there faster.

 The next year, two North Carolina climatologists put the whole issue to an actual test.
-They each wore identical clothing and water measuring equipment.
+They each wore identical clothing and water-measuring equipment.
 One of them ran 100 meters through a downpour while the other simultaneously walked.
 Result?
 The one who walked was 40% wetter.

 Bottom line: Run to the car.